L-for-Lanciz/Tirexdel/README.md

 ![auicon](https://user-images.githubusercontent.com/74201903/230610673-cc5053d1-edaf-4130-8a81-a0498ac2eedd.png) <br />
 &nbsp;

-Tirexdel is an opensource Intelligence (OSINT) security tool aimed to gather the major quantity and quality of OSINT information for the evalution of artifacts and indicators of compromise.
+Tirexdel is an open source Intelligence (OSINT) security tool aimed to gather the major quantity and quality of OSINT information for the evalution of artifacts and indicators of compromise.
 &nbsp;

 &nbsp;